dawelab/Breakage-Fusion-Bridge/README.md

 1.  w22_c2_blast_loop.sh: Finds c2 breaksite locations in the W22 genome.
 The regions 10 kb upstream and downstream the breaksite is extracted and blasted to the W22 genome.
 The original position is then converted to a coordinate in the W22 genome
 2.  breaksite_enrichment_ABS.py and w22_feature_annotate.py: Creates a file that contains information on breaksite coordinates and genomic feature.
 The outputs from these files are also included in the Breaksite_Analysis directory because these scripts require the .gff3 files for W22 and ABS.
 3.  piechart_combined.py and piechart_combined_ABS.py: These create the piechart seen in Figure 4 A. The only difference is that piechart_combined.py does not include ABS as a category.
 4.  combined_ABS_categoy.py: This creates figure 4B and 4C.
-These figures show the distribuiton of neoteolomeres and their orientation and plot the location of breaks along with genomic context.
+These figures show the distribution of neoteolomeres and their orientation and plot the location of breaks along with genomic context.

 ## Coverage Calculations

 These scripts were run to calculate coverage. the .sh scripts (bam_cover_loop.sh and fastq_coverage.sh) were used to calculate coverage for table S3.
-4b4_Coverage were run from command line to calculate coverge of the 4b(4) neochromosome to compare the ONT and HiFi data.
+4b4_Coverage were run from command line to calculate coverage of the 4b(4) neochromosome to compare the ONT and HiFi data.